alist-org/docs/docs/config/site.md

 The version of the `alist`, readonly.

+### Logo

+The logo is displayed in the upper left corner of the page.
+The default is the `AList logo`.

+### Favicon

+The favicon is displayed in the browser tab.
+The default is the `AList logo`.

 ### Api url

 The address of your `alist`, such as `https://pan.nn.ci`.This address will be used in some places in the program, If you do not set this field, some functions may fail, such as thumbnail of `LocalStorage`.